BastilleBSD/bastille/docs/chapters/subcommands/setup.rst

 Please note.
 You CANNOT run both a loopback and a shared interface with Bastille.
 Only one should be configured.
 If you configure one, it will disable the other.

-The loopback option is the default, and is enough for most use cases.
+The ``-l|loopback`` option is the default, and is enough for most use cases.
 It is simply an ``lo`` interface that jails will get linked to on creation.

-The ``shared`` option is for cases where you do not want a raw interface to use with bastille as opposed to a loopback.
-Jails will then be created and linked to the shared interface.
+The ``-s|shared`` option is for cases where you want a raw interface to use with bastille as opposed to a loopback.
+Jails will be linked to the shared interface on creation.

 The ``-p|pf|firewall`` option will configure the pf firewall by enabling the service and creating the default ``pf.conf`` file.
 Once this is done, you can use the ``rdr`` command to forward traffic into